- 1 Walk-In Bathtubs for Seniors: What to Consider

 Selecting the best walk-in bathtub for your bathroom is not a decision that should be made on a whim.
 You may have to work with a contractor to make sure the tub you choose will fit and that your subfloor is strong enough to hold it.

 Always consider the user and the bathroom itself before choosing a tub.
+You may also check mini walk in tubs.

 What’s the most important feature of a walk-in bathtub?
 Let us know in the comments below!